A Guide to the Amherst County (Va.) Records related to the Registration of Free Persons, 1822-1864

 Historical Information

-Amherst County was named for Major Jeffery Amherst, British commander in North America during the French and Indian War and governor of Virginia from 1759 to 1768.
+Locality History: Amherst County was named for Major General Jeffery Amherst, British commander in North America during the latter part of the French and Indian War and governor of Virginia from 1759 to 1768.
 It was formed from Albemarle County in 1761.
+Islands in the Fluvanna (now the James) River were added in 1770.

 Scope and Content

-Beginning at the end of the volume is a List of Deeds recorded in the clerk's office of Amherst County subject to taxation, January 1845-May 1850.
+Amherst County (Va.)
+List of Deeds Recorded in the Clerk's Office, 1845-1850, begins at the end of the volume and includes a list of deeds subject to taxation from January 1845 to May 1850.
 Information recorded includes names of grantor and grantee, date, and any applicable tax.
 There is one loose deed inserted in the pages following the list of deeds.

 Arrangement